Eutelsat OneWeb: Interference with other Earth-bound transceivers

 OneWeb competitor, satellite fleet operator ABS, has expressed concerns about the amount of electromagnetic interference that the OneWeb constellation could add to existing terrestrial transceivers.

 Russian security concerns

 Vladimir Sadovnikov of the Federal Security Service (FSB) stated in 2018 that the FSB was opposed to OneWeb covering Russia, saying that OneWeb could be used for espionage purposes.
 OneWeb's request for a frequency band was previously rejected by the Ministry for Digital Development and Communications, purportedly due to outstanding legal issues.
 FSB also proposed increasing scrutiny on other satellite Internet equipment in Russia.

 Competition

-As of November 2025, the major competitor is SpaceX's Starlink satellite network with over 8 million customers.
+As of November 2025, the major competitor is SpaceX's Starlink satellite network with more than 10,000 satellites (March 2026) and over 8 million customers.
 While OneWeb will only work with partner telephone companies, SpaceX is also serving consumers directly.

 Competition to OneWeb for producing smaller and lower-cost satellites, in general, is thought to come "from other makers of small satellites, thought to include companies such as Nevada-based Sierra Nevada Corp. and Britain's Surrey Satellite Technology Ltd." as of 2014.